Online Access to HE in Health Professions Terms & Conditions

 The Qualification Process

-- Full qualification of the Access to Nursing and Midwifery is achieved by completing the process below; the student recognises that failure to complete any part of the process will result in not successfully achieving the diploma level 3 in Access to Nursing and Midwifery
+• Full qualification of the Access to Higher Education in Health Professions is achieved by completing the process below; the student recognises that failure to complete any part of the process will result in not successfully achieving the diploma level 3 in Access to HE in Health Professions.

-- Attend a course with an approved centre (Harriet Ellis Training & Recruitment Group are fully approved)
+• Attend a course with an approved Centre (Harriet Ellis Training Solutions are fully approved)

 Payment of Course fees